-8.3.5 We should wait for semaphore, not acquire it
+9.3.5 We should wait for semaphore, not acquire it

-One of the renamings deserves special mentioning: $tn_sem_acquire()$ and friends are renamed to tn\leftrightarrow sem_wait() and friends.
+One of the renamings deserves special mentioning: tn_sem_acquire() and friends are renamed to tn\circ sem_wait() and friends.
 That's because names acquire/release are actually misleading for the semaphore: semaphore is a signaling mechanism, and not the locking mechanism.